CKYC Registry

 Beneficiaries do not have access to your account while you are alive.
 They won't be able to take money from your account until you provide them with your debit card and PIN.
 If your beneficiary faces charges, owes taxes, or falls into serious debt, their creditors cannot access the funds in your account.

-There are different types of beneficiaries in banking, including:
+There are different types of beneficiaries, including:

 Customers can easily open a beneficiary account or add a beneficiary designation to a pre-existing account at most financial institutions.
-To open bank account online, all you need to do is go to the website of a bank and follow the steps on your screen.
+To open a bank account online, all you need to do is go to the website of a bank and follow the steps on your screen.
 You could also open an account by visiting your bank branch and asking your teller to open an account for you.

 Establishing a beneficiary account provides security and clarity over your finances, ensuring that your savings reach the right people with ease and without legal complications.
-Adding a beneficiary to your account or setting up a specific beneficiary account is generally a simple process that can be done online or at your bank branch.
+Adding a beneficiary to your account or setting up a specific beneficiary account is generally a simple process that can be done online or at your bank’s branch.

 The contents of this article/infographic/picture/video are meant solely for information purposes.
 The contents are generic in nature and for informational purposes only.
 It is not a substitute for specific advice in your own circumstances.
 The information is subject to updation, completion, revision, verification and amendment and the same may change materially.
 The information is not intended for distribution or use by any person in any jurisdiction where such distribution or use would be contrary to law or regulation or would subject IDFC FIRST Bank or its affiliates to any licensing or registration requirements.
 IDFC FIRST Bank shall not be responsible for any direct/indirect loss or liability incurred by the reader for taking any financial decisions based on the contents and information mentioned.
 Please consult your financial advisor before making any financial decision.